 We all know that Martin Luther King Jr. was a pivotal figure in the civil rights movement.
 Most of us know about his work as a pastor and his roles with the National Association for the Advancement of Colored People (NAACP) and the Southern Christian Leadership Conference (SCLC).
 We know he had a dream, and worked tirelessly to make that dream a reality before being assassinated in 1968.
 But along with the wealth of details that we do know, there are just as many intriguing details that may have sneaked by.
-So in honor of what would have been King's 80th birthday, let's celebrate with some lesser-known fascinating facts.
+So on the 48th anniversary of his assassination, let's honor him with some lesser-known fascinating facts.

 1. He was born Michael King Jr. after his father, Michael King Sr., but the senior King changed their names to Martin Luther King Sr. and Jr. when Martin Jr. was about 5 years old.
 By some accounts, King Sr. said that his real name was Martin Luther, but that his mother called him Michael and he didn't know; when he found out, he changed both the names.